Covid-19 coronavirus: How will the new 'digital diary' app work as Kiwis head back to the bars?

 Kiwis eager to finally get a pint in the pub tomorrow will be able to use a new app to track their movements.

-The Government's contract tracing app has been released a day early, with Kiwis able to download the tool now.
+The Government's contract tracing app has been released a day early and Kiwis can download the tool now.

+It comes as the Government prepares today to give more details on the easing of restrictions in level 2 - and what we might expect in level 1.

-The app, named NZ Covid Tracer, was due to launch today, but Kiwis have been able to load it on their devices and sign up on Tuesday night.
+The app, named NZ Covid Tracer, was due to launch today, but Kiwis have been able to load it on their devices and sign up since last night.
 It is unclear why it was released a day early.

-Once signed in, users are able to scan QR codes at businesses, public buildings and other organisations to track where they have been for contract tracing purposes.
+Once signed in, users are able to scan QR codes at businesses, public buildings and other organisations to track where they have been for contact tracing purposes.

 The app will keep a log of where they've been and when.
 If they happen to get Covid-19, it's a simple way to retrace steps.